jorinvo/googlesheets-sql-sync/README.md

 2. Now fill out the missing information in the config file.
   1. Use your Google credentials from above.
   2. Specify at least one target and one sheet using that target.
-  3. You can find more DB options in the [JDBC docs](https://jdbc.postgresql.org/documentation/head/connect.html).
+  3. You can find more DB options in the JDBC docs for [PostgreSQL](https://jdbc.postgresql.org/documentation/head/connect.html) or [MySQL](https://dev.mysql.com/doc/connector-j/5.1/en/connector-j-reference-configuration-properties.html).
   4. Name the `table` as you wish for it to appear in your database.
   5. To get a `spreadsheet_id`, open one of [your Google Sheets](https://docs.google.com/spreadsheets) and copy the part between `/d/` and `/edit` from the URL bar in your Browser.
   6. Specify the `range` using the `A1:Z10`.
 Skip the number to select all rows - like `A:ZZ`.
 You can also specify a _sheet_ if your spreadsheet contains multiple sheets by prefixing th range like `SomeSheet!A:ZZ`.